Defend Against Charges Of Breaking And Entering

 Burglary, also known as breaking and entering, is a crime and, depending on the seriousness of the charge, is prosecuted either as a felony in county or state courts, or a misdemeanor in municipal court.
 Charges related to burglary, and sometimes bundled with a burglary charge, include:

 - Possession of burglary tools

 Burglary involves illegal entry into a building or automobile with the intent to steal.
 However, burglary charges can be brought even if nothing is stolen.
-Sometimes, possession of burglary tools near the proximity of a crime can be reason for questioning if not an arrest.
-Sometimes, wrong place, wrong time applies too, when police want to question you because of where you were at a certain time even if you’ve done absolutely nothing wrong.
+Sometimes, possession of burglary tools near the proximity of a crime can be a reason for questioning if not an arrest.
+Sometimes, being in the wrong place at the wrong time is the cause for a legal challenge when the police want to question you because of where you were at a certain time even if you’ve done absolutely nothing wrong.